CortexFoundation/Cortex_Release/docs/deploy_tutorial.md

 Official golang implementation of the Cortex fullnode.

-## 1. Run cortex fullnode from source code.
+## 1. Run cortex fullnode from the source code.

 ### Clone the source (Need permission)